-- Temporary error conditions include: Over Current, Over Voltage, Under Voltage, and Over Temperature. - For Over Current conditions: The charging session will be stop while OC occurs.
-After recovery from OC for 30 seconds, the charge point will automatically restart charging for three times. - When charging session stopped due to CCID trip, the charge point will try to restart after 15 minutes for 3 times.
+- Temporary error conditions include: Over Current, Over Voltage, Under Voltage, and Over Temperature. - For Over Current (OC) conditions: The charging session will be stop while OC occurs.
+After recovery from OC for 5 minutes.
+If OC occur for 4 times, the charger will fall into F status.
+For BC model, need to unplug the coupler to recover the charger back to "available" status.
+For SC/IC model, need to terminate the charging session to recover the charger back to "available" status. - When charging session stopped due to CCID trip, the charge point will try to restart after 15 minutes for 3 times.